stonex159/stonex159.github.io/README.md

  I have implemented a bootstrap form into my app, to gandle the collection of the information input.

  ~~Deploying the app to github pages is proving troublesome.
 I have followed [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) article on how to, but I keep running into trouble at the "deploy": "gh-pages -d build" part.
 My code refuse to use that with my app's name.

+ I completed Phase 1 of my club app, It can take a form and send the data to the dynamic table below to keep track of attendees.
+I still want to put a history page so that we can more accurately track the data in case we need to do contact tracing.
+Other features like alerts for yellow marks along with a message to advise the person on how to get a green mark would be good.
+I want this app to be usable even after I leave, so adding statistics or at least an frfamework to implement them would be awesome.
+Not sure if that would require a database though...

 # Change Log
 Week 1